NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 ```

 ### Generating test cases
-* Using the following command to generate test cases:
+* Using the following command running in our docker container to generate test cases:

 ```bash
     cd /root/software/fuzzers/fuzzilli